Mjlee079/tot/README.md

-TOT Exchange App
-MVP version of TOT Exchange ( Version of Hiring Purpose )

-To-Do for Candidates
 This version include TOT Exchange website frontend MVP version, and also connected with Node.js back-end. "npm run start" will launch front-end, Please lanuch back-end and front-end on your side and check website features.
 If you face package dependecy issues, please try to solve and report it.
-Once you confirm all features of the project, send report to email we contacted you.
+Once you confirm all features of the project,

-Report Structure
+Report Structure feed back
-Name
-Features you found in the project
+1 Features you found in the project
-Issues you found while running or inappropriate coding style & convention Your opinion to upgrade / add more features
+2 Issues you found while running or inappropriate coding style & convention 3 Your opinion to upgrade / add more features
-(Optional) Give me an Idea to achive a goal with Mexc.com Available Scripts
+4 (Optional) Give me an Idea to improve it

+Available Scripts
 In the project directory, you can run: